On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

 Now we prove the continuity on the second variable.
 Let $T\in \O(\G),T_n\in \overline{\O(\G)}$, with $T_n \to T_{\infty}\in\overline{\O(\G)}$.
 We will show that $\Lambda(T,T_n) \to \Lambda(T,T_{\infty})$.
 Let denote by $H$ the finite set of Candidates of $T$ that we get from Lemma~\ref{CandFinite}.
 Then the following equalities hold (as $H$ is finite):

 \end{proof} It is easy to construct examples where continuity on first variable fails. \begin{ex} Consider graphs as in Example~\ref{exfig1} (Figure~\ref{Fig1}), with edge-lengths as follows.
 On the left-side of Figure~\ref{Fig1}, the unique edge has length $1$.
 On the right-side, all edges have length $1/3$.
-Then, any infinite sequence $X_n$ of right-side graphs converges to the left-side graph $X$, but for every $n$ we have $\Lambda(X_n,X)=3\neq 1=\Lambda(X,X)$.
+Then, any infinite sequence $X_n$ of right-side graphs converges to the left-side graph $X$; this is to say that for any $g \in G$, $\lim_{n \to \infty} \ell_{X_n} (g) = \ell_X(g)$.
+In fact for any $g$, $\ell_{X_n}(g) = \ell_X(g)$ for all but finitely many $n$.
+However, for every $n$ we have $\Lambda(X_n,X)=3\neq 1=\Lambda(X,X)$.
 Also, this example shows that the volume function in general is {\bf not} continuous with respect to the length function topology, as $\vol(X_n)=2/3$ while $\vol(\lim_nX_n)=\vol(X)=1$. \end{ex}